 Getting ready to go back to school

 After much effort, you’ve finally settled your child into a summer routine, and now you have to start transitioning them back to school!
-Like getting ready for the summer holidays, going back to school can be challenging to some children on the autism spectrum because it means another “change of routine.”
-The thoughts of making snacks and lunches that our kids will actually eat, getting them out of bed and ready for the day, introducing them to a new classroom (or school), teachers, and classmates, can be overwhelming for us, parents, too.
+Like getting ready for the summer holidays, going back to school can be challenging for some children on the autism spectrum because it means another “change of routine.”
+The thought of making snacks and lunches that our kids will actually eat, getting them out of bed and ready for the day, introducing them to a new classroom (or school), teachers, and classmates, can be overwhelming for us, parents, too.

 The following tips will, hopefully, help you start organizing your transition:

 Adjust your morning routine